 This is why we encourage divers to pursue and practice navigation.

 Knowing to navigate helps a lot to find objects underwater.
-Another program that goes hand in hand with navigation is the SSI – Search & Recovery specialty course.
+Another program that goes hand in hand with navigation is the IANTD – Search & Recovery specialty course.
 You could also look into becoming a dive leader yourself.
-The SSI – Navigation course being a great advantage in becoming a good SSI – Dive Guide.
+The IANTD – Navigation course being a great advantage in becoming a good IANTD – Dive Guide.